hessashamnad/Final-Project---Data-scince/README.md

 For each of the above a baseline model was built using the default hyper parameters and then used 3-fold cross validation to fine tune the hyper parameters

 The best model was chosen on the basis of F1 Score that gives equal importance to precision and recall.
-The model that performed the best was the baseline Gradient boosted tree classifier. .
+The model that performed the best was the tuned Random Forest classifier .

 ## Overview of Files
 ### Data Files